/Documentation

 11. Save changes, open the console, and check that the web GTM script is served through the tagging server URL.

 12. Once you have a server GTM container for the WordPress site up and running, you can start setting up server-side tagging for needed platforms.
-For example, we already have blog posts describing setting up server-side Universal Analytics, Google Analytics 4, Facebook, TikTok, Snapchat Conversions API, etc
+For example, we already have blog posts describing setting up server-side Google Analytics 4, Facebook, TikTok, Snapchat Conversions API, etc. You can also use Stape’s Setup Assistant to generate and automatically import templates into web and server GTM containers, tailored to your tracking requirements.

 Can’t find what you are looking for?